Dp and other minimalities: Algebraic closures of finite fields

 \begin{Cor} The expansion $\mathscr{F}$ is dp-minimal if and only if $\mathscr{F}$ is strongly minimal. \end{Cor}

 So $\mathscr{F}$ is dp-minimal if and only if $\mathrm{Th}(\mathscr{F})$ is $\mathrm{Th}(\mathbb{F})$-minimal.
 By applying a recent results of Johnson we also obtain a somewhat weaker result for expansions of finite dp-rank.
-Johnson~\cite[Proposition 11.1]{Johnson-dp-finite} shows that a positive characteristic field of finite dp-rank either admits a definable valuation or has finite Morley rank.
+We say that a structure is \textbf{dp-finite} if it has finite dp-rank.
+Johnson has shown that an unstable dp-finite expansion of a field admits a definable V topology~\cite{2004.14732} and a stable dp-finite expansion of a field has finite Morely rank~\cite{1910.05932}.
 Finite Morley rank implies finite dp-rank, so we obtain:

-\begin{Cor} The expansion $\mathscr{F}$ has finite dp-rank if and only if $\mathscr{F}$ has finite Morley rank. \end{Cor}
+\begin{Cor} The structure $\mathscr{F}$ is dp-finite if and only if $\mathscr{F}$ has finite Morley rank. \end{Cor}

 We are not aware of any proper expansions of $\mathbb{F}$ of finite Morley rank.
 For example it is still an open question if there is a nontrivial multiplicative subgroup $G$ of $\mathbb{F}$ such that $(\mathbb{F},G)$ has finite Morley rank.
 If there are infinitely many $\mathrm{Char}(\mathbb{F})$-Mersenne primes then there is no such subgroup \cite[Theorem 4]{Wagner-Bad}.